Hello Fascination: Singles

-"Hello Fascination" premiered via the duos MySpace page on July 24, 2009 before it was released for digital download on August 2, 2009 as the first single from the album.
+"Hello Fascination" premiered via the duo's MySpace page on July 24, 2009, before it was released for digital download on August 2, as the first single from the album.
 A trailer for the accompanying music video was released on January 27.
-The video was directed by Spence Nicholson and premiered on the duo's official MySpace page on February 3, 2010 whilst premiering on Fearless's YouTube channel on February 8.
+The video was directed by Spence Nicholson and premiered on the duo's official MySpace page on February 3, 2010, whilst premiering on Fearless's YouTube channel on February 8.
 The song earned an MTV nomination for Best Freshman Video.
 The album's second single, "I.D.G.A.F.", was available for free download on the duo's Twitter page on June 8, 2010.
 An accompanying music video was shot in Los Angeles, California and was released on July 28.
+Directed by Hannah Lux Davis, it is a "confetti-filled" party video.
 A clean version of the track was released on the deluxe edition of the album.
-The duo released "Welcome to Savannah" as a promotional single on June 30, 2009.
+The duo released "Welcome to Savannah" for a free download as a promotional single on June 30, 2009.

 A limited vinyl edition of the album was released on February 3, 2010.
+It was re-pressed in 2026, exclusively via Alternative Press.

 Reception

-Tim Sendra of AllMusic gave the album 3 and a half stars out of 5, positively saying, "Hello Fascination won't top any year-end critics polls, but while it is playing, the goofy lyrics, bubblegum snappy melodies, and overall feeling of joyousness will make you feel good.
-What could be better than that?"
-However, Drew Beringer of AbsolutePunk gave the album a highly negative review, saying that "Breathe Carolina will sell a lot of copies, so good for them, but that doesn’t make this band any less despicable to self-respecting fans of music".
+Tim Sendra of AllMusic gave the album 3 and a half stars out of 5, positively saying the album "won't top any year-end critics polls, but while it is playing, the goofy lyrics, bubblegum snappy melodies, and overall feeling of joyousness will make you feel good.
+What could be better than that?."
+However, Drew Beringer of AbsolutePunk gave the album a highly negative review, saying that "Breathe Carolina will sell a lot of copies, so good for them, but that doesn't make this band any less despicable to self-respecting fans of music".
+Alternative Press said of the album in retrospect, "Breathe Carolina's signing to Fearless in 2009 arrived just in time for their make-or-break sophomore album, Hello Fascination.
+Luckily for them, the move paid off at the height of the scene craze where the electronic outfit quickly became hot property."

 The album debuted at No. 43 on the Billboard 200 and sold 11,000 copies in its first week.
+The album spent two weeks on the chart.
+It also peaked at number 43 on the Billboard 200 and spent approximately two weeks on the chart.
+It also peaked at number eight on the US Top Alternative Albums, number two on the US Top Dance Albums, number 11 on the US Top Rock Albums and number five on the US Independent Albums charts.
 The album sold over 60,000 copies in the US to date.